-Concentration Electives (18+ hours)
+Concentration Electives (eighteen+ credits):

-At least 18 credit hours (including at least two 200-level Plant Biology courses) selected in consultation with your advisor.
+At least eighteen credits (including at least two 200-level Plant Biology courses) selected in consultation with your advisor.
 An upto-date list of approved courses for this concentration may be found on the department's website.